Last updated on May 28th, 2019 at 09:06 am

 Weight Watchers have a new Facebook app called The Weight Watchers Supper Club where you can search for new healthy and delicious recipes.
 The idea of it is to bring the fun back in to healthy food and find recipes that you can enjoy with friends and family.
 Just click on browse recipes at the top of the app and then you can look through the different categories to find something that will satisfy your taste buds.
 I chose the chicken tagine because we are going through a Mediterranean faze at the moment, so this fitted in perfectly with that.
 It was delicious and a HUGE hit with the husband.
 For those of you that follow a Weight Watchers plan, this is 7 ProPoints per portion.

 I served this with couscous, but that is not included in the ProPoints.

-1.)
-Heat a large flameproof casserole dish on the hob and spray with low fat cooking spray.
+- Heat a large flameproof casserole dish on the hob and add the oil.
 Add the chicken pieces, cooking them for 2-3 minutes over a medium heat without moving them, then turn them over to cook for a further 2 minutes.
 (This will brown them nicely).